paljs/docs/src/pages/ui/guides/grid-system.md

 ## Breakpoint functions

-OAH themes have 4 breakpoints functions to use simply in styled components
+Pal.js UI themes have 4 breakpoints functions to use simply in styled components

 #### breakpointUp